-In the Pages screen, find the page entry you want to edit, hover over the page title to display the options menu and click on the ‘Quick Edit’ link …
+Search for the item you would like to edit, then hover over the page title to display the options menu and click on the ‘Quick Edit’ link …

-The Quick Edit inline editor expands and displays various editing options …
+The inline editor displays various page editing options …

 (Inline editor section)

-Slug – Use this field to change the page slug.
-Important: When editing the URL, type all the letters in lowercase (use “a-z” and “0-9” only) and separate words with hyphens (e.g. like-this-example-url).
+Slug – Use this field to edit your page slugs.
+When editing the URL, include only lowercase letters, use “a-z” and “0-9” only, and separate all with hyphens (e.g. this-is-a-page-url).

-Author – If your site includes multiple authors, use this function to assign the page a different author.
-Note: If your site only has one author, this option will not be displayed.
+Author – If your site allows multiple authors, use this feature to assign another author to the select page.
+Note: If your website only has one author, this option will not appear.

-Password -OR- Private – Use this feature to password-protect your page or to make it private (hidden from visitors).
+Password -OR- Private – This section lets you password-protect your Post or make it private (hidden from visitors).

-Parent – Use the pulldown menu to set your page as a ‘main’ page (displays at the top level) or a ‘child’ page (subpage) of other pages (see image below) …
+Parent – Use the dropdown menu to set your page as a ‘main’ page (top level page) or a ‘child’ page (i.e. a subpage – see below) …

-(In WordPress, main pages and subpages are also referred to as ‘parent’ pages and ‘child’ pages)
+(Main pages and nested pages are also referred to as ‘parent’ pages and ‘child’ pages)

-Order – Specify the order of your page on lists, menus, etc. Type a numerical value into this field.
-For example, assigning a page a value of “1” will display it above a page with a value of “2”.
+Order – Specify the order of your page on lists, menus, etc. here.
+Enter a number into this field.
+For example, assigning a page a value of “1” will display it before pages with a higher number.

-Template – If your theme provides several templates for your pages, you can choose a new template using the pull-down Template menu.
+Template – If your theme comes with several page templates, you can select a new template from the drop-down menu in this section.

 Allow Comments – Check / uncheck the box in this section to allow/disallow comments on your Page.
 (See How To Configure Your WordPress Site Settings: Discussion Settings tutorial for more details)

-Status – Use the dropdown menu to change the Status of your Page to Published, Pending Review, etc.
+Status – Use the dropdown menu to change the Status of your Page to Published, Private, etc.

-Update Button – Clicking this button saves your changes and updates your page settings.
+Update – Clicking this button saves your edit and updates your page settings.

-(Click ‘Update’ after making changes to save your page settings)
+(Click the ‘Cancel’ button to cancel and exit the Quick Edit area or click ‘Update’ after making changes to save your page settings)

-In addition to making changes to individual pages, you can also bulk edit pages using the Quick Edit function.
+In addition to making changes to individual pages, you can also bulk edit settings in your pages using the Quick Editor.

-To bulk edit pages, tick the check boxes next to the pages you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click click the ‘Apply’ button
+To make bulk changes to pages using the Quick Edit function, bring up your Table of pages and select the page entries you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click click the ‘Apply’ button

-The Bulk editor presents all of your editing options …
+The Bulk editor presents a number of bulk options …

-Most of these settings are the same as those shown in the Quick Edit screen with some minor differences.
+Most of these options are the same as those shown in the regular Quick Edit screen with some additional settings.

-For example, the Comments option changes from a checkbox to a dropdown menu …
+For example, the Comments option changes from a checkbox to a pulldown menu …

-Change your pages in the Bulk editor screen by selecting options from the drop-down menus …
+Make changes to your pages in the Bulk editor screen by selecting options from the pull-down menus …

 Quick Edit Plugins

-In addition to the inline editor’s core options, you can also add custom settings to the Quick editor and Bulk editor using plugins.
-For example, here’s a plugin you can use to add custom options to the Quick/Bulk editor:
+As well as the inline editor’s built-in features, you can also add custom settings to the Quick/Bulk editor using plugins.
+For example, here’s a plugin you can use to customize Quick Edit and Bulk Edit:

-Download the plugin here, or use the “Search method” to install the plugin inside your dashboard (search for keywords like “Quick Edit, Inline editor, etc.”) …
+Download the plugin here, or locate and install the plugin inside your plugin dashboard (search for keywords like “Quick Edit, Inline editor, etc.”) …

-After installing and activating the plugin, configure the plugin settings …
+After the plugin has been installed and activated, configure the plugin settings …

-Configure settings to add custom options to pages and posts …
+Configure the plugin’s settings to add custom Bulk/Quick Edit options to pages and posts …

-Congratulations, now you know how to use the Quick Edit feature of WordPress to quickly edit WordPress posts and pages.
+Congratulations!
+Now you know how to use the inline editor (Quick Edit) in WordPress to quickly edit WordPress posts and pages.

-Disclaimer: We have no association with WordPress or any products promoted on this site.
-We may receive a financial benefit from the purchase of any services or products advertised, promoted or linked to this site.
-All images remain the copyright of their respective owners and are used solely for illustrative or training purposes.
+Disclaimer: This site has no association with WordPress, Automattic, or any of the WordPress-related products reviewed on this website.
+We may derive affiliate commissions or financial benefits from the purchase of services or products advertised, reviewed or linked to this site.
+All images and details sourced from product websites are the copyright of their respective owners and have been used solely for illustrative or training purposes.